Tushank9/Normalization_Techniques/README.md

 # Normalization Techniques- Decimal Point Scailing.

-Used Data in Two Columns tow Normaliza it first and then visualize it using Pandas and Matplotlib respectively.
+Used Data in Two Columns tow Normalize it first and then visualize it using Pandas and Matplotlib respectively.

 Pandas-> To read CSV file
 Matplotlib -> To plot the Normalized data obtained